NomNomNavigator/PrismDeck/README.md

 ## Description

 - **Favorites**:
-  - Users will have a favorites list upon creation to save their favorite moveies that they enjoy.
+  - Users will have a favorites list upon creation to save their favorite moviees that they enjoy.
 The application will give recommendations based on that as well

 - **Match & Rank**